rd-alliance/FAIR-data-maturity-model-WG/README.md

 ## Structure of the repository
 - /results of preliminary analysis
-- /methodology, process & timeline

-contains the material outlining the methodology and process proposed as well as a tentative timeline
+- /methodology, process & timeline:contains the material outlining the methodology and process proposed as well as a tentative timeline

-- /workshops

-contains the material that will be disseminated to each and every workshop
+- /workshops: contains the material that will be disseminated to each and every workshop